ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * coap\_cf: This parameter specifies whether it is required that CoAP messages include the CoAP Content-Format Option with value 64 (application/edhoc+cbor-seq) or 65 (application/cid-edhoc+cbor-seq) as appropriate, when the message payload includes exclusively an EDHOC message possibly prepended by an EDHOC connection identifier (see {{Sections 3.4.1 and A.2 of RFC9528}}).
 In JSON, the "coap\_cf" value is a boolean.
 In CBOR, "coap\_cf" is the simple value `true` (0xf5) or `false` (0xf4), and has label 15.

-* id\_ep\_types: This parameter specifies a set of supported types of endpoint identities for EDHOC.
+* ep\_id\_types: This parameter specifies a set of supported types of endpoint identities for EDHOC.
 If the set is composed of a single type of endpoint identity, this is encoded as an integer.
 Otherwise, the set is encoded as an array, where each array element encodes one type of endpoint identity as an integer.
-In JSON, the "id\_ep\_types" value is an integer or an array of integers.
-In CBOR, "id\_ep\_types" is an integer or an array of integers, and has label 16.
+In JSON, the "ep\_id\_types" value is an integer or an array of integers.
+In CBOR, "ep\_id\_types" is an integer or an array of integers, and has label 16.
 The integer values are taken from the 'CBOR Label' column of the "EDHOC Endpoint Identity Types" registry defined in {{iana-edhoc-endpoint-identity-types}} of this document.

 * transports: This parameter specifies a set of supported means for transporting EDHOC messages.
 If the set is composed of a single means for transporting EDHOC messages, this is encoded as an integer.
 Otherwise, the set is encoded as an array, where each array element encodes one means for transporting EDHOC messages as an integer.
 In JSON, the "transports" value is an integer or an array of integers.
 In CBOR, "transports" is an integer or an array of integers, and has label 17.
 The integer values are taken from the 'Transport ID' column of the "EDHOC Transports" Registry defined in {{iana-edhoc-transports}} of this document.